 What the Government is doing to beat the Coronavirus

 The Government’s strategy is simple.
 It is to save lives – whatever it takes.
-The experts advise that however much care we take, it will not be possible to stop the virus entirely, it will only be possible to delay the spread.
-Why is this important?
-Because delaying the spread successfully will mean people catch the virus at a rate that will not overwhelm the NHS.
+Delaying the spread successfully will mean people catch the virus at a rate that will not overwhelm the NHS.
 Put simply, if we can avoid the NHS being overwhelmed, more lives will be saved.

 As with all such infections, it is expected that immunity will build up as the infection rate increases across the population.
 However, we can save more lives if those who are infected are among the strongest, not the most vulnerable.
 That is why firm action is being taken to shield the most vulnerable people with underlying health conditions and older people.